Suray-27/Restaurant-Analysis/README.md

 ---

-***Key Insights***
+📈 ***Key Insights***

 ---

-- `online delivery` seems to be less influenced by price segments and more by cities with `high populations`, `job opportunities`, and `urbanization`.
+- `Online delivery` appears to be influenced more by cities with `high populations`, `job opportunities`, and `urbanization`, rather than price segments.
-- Restaurants with table booking facility have higher rating.
+- Restaurants with a `table booking facility` consistently achieve higher customer ratings.
-- Offering `Multiple` Cuisines tends to increase rating of the restaurant.
+- Offering `multiple cuisines` significantly enhances restaurant ratings.
-- `North Indian` Cuisine is more popular amoung customers.
+- `North Indian cuisine` emerges as the most popular choice among customers.
-- `American` cuisines tend to increase restaurant rating
+- Including `American cuisine` contributes to improved restaurant ratings.

+---

+💡 ***Suggestions***

+---

+1. **Enhance Ratings Through Table Booking:** Implementing a table booking facility can significantly boost restaurant ratings and improve customer satisfaction.
+2. **Leverage Multiple Cuisine Options:** Restaurants should consider offering `multiple cuisine` options, ensuring that `North Indian` and `American cuisines` are included to achieve higher ratings and attract a broader audience.

 ---